dxrcy/everygarf/README.md

 # Setup a custom proxy service with Cloudflare worker

+> This has not been tested very well!
+It works on my machine, but if you have any problems, please [open an issue](https://github.com/darccyy/everygarf/issues/new)

 Setup a Cloudflare worker with [Zibri/cloudflare-cors-anywhere](https://github.com/darccyy/cloudflare-cors-anywhere), and pass in the url with `--proxy`.

 1. [Create a Cloudflare account](https://dash.cloudflare.com/sign-up)